Ecopages0.2.0-rc.4

 You can configure includes in your eco.config.ts:

-import { ConfigBuilder } from '@ecopages/core';
+import { ConfigBuilder } from '@ecopages/core/config-builder';

 const config = await new ConfigBuilder()